simonprovost/scikit-longitudinal/paper/paper.md

 Standard Python libraries, such as `Scikit-learn` itself, lack support for longitudinal data, leading to inefficient and inaccurate analysis. `R` includes statistical packages for longitudinal data (e.g., `nlme` [@pinheiro2000mixed], `GPBoost` [@GPBoost]).
 However, they often are not suitable for machine learning workflows often created in Python.
-On the other hand, systems such as Auto-Prognosis [@autoprognosis] focusses on longitudinal classification, but lack the simplicity of `Scikit-learn` and convenience of use out of the box that these systems are often lacking.
+On the other side, systems like `Auto-Prognosis` [@autoprognosis] concentrate on longitudinal classification but do not have `Scikit-learn`'s ease of use. `Auto-Prognosis` encompasses more than just longitudinal machine learning, making it difficult to identify and investigate specific problems.
+Furthermore, it focuses on algorithm adaptation for prognosis rather than providing both data transformation and algorithm adaptation paths like Sklong, which limits user flexibility.

-Given the lack of Python libraries, integration with the popular `Scikit-Learn` API, and the absence of out-of-the-box solutions for longitudinal classification, there is a clear need for a library that provides tools for longitudinal data preparation, transformation, preprocessing, and estimation (model learning).
+Given the lack of Python libraries, integration with the popular `Scikit-learn` API, and the absence of out-of-the-box solutions for longitudinal classification, there is a clear need for a library that provides tools for longitudinal data preparation, transformation, preprocessing, and estimation (model learning).

 # Limitations and Future Work

-At present, `Scikit-Longitudinal` primarily focuses on the classification task and does not yet include support for regression or neural networks.
+At present, `Sklong` primarily focuses on the classification task and does not yet include support for regression or neural networks.
 Future development could expand the library in these directions.

 # Acknowledgements